top of page

 Solution

-A digital guide and interactive map with predefined paths and relevant information about each piece of art: Gallery Pal.
+Gallery Pal: a digital guide and interactive map with curated paths and info on each artwork.

 icons8-edit-30.png